brickadia-community/br-lua-patcher/README.md

 3. You will not create or help people make cheats, trolling tools, or nuisance mods.
 4. You will not post content that do not work for the vanilla game to the gallery or host servers that do not work with vanilla clients to server list.
 5. You will not complain if this tool stops working in a future game version.
-6. You will not submit crash reports that are caused by this tool or mods.
+6. You will not submit crash reports which are caused by this tool or mods.

 ## Usage